Details

 ENDURANCE AUV

-The ENDURANCE AUV is being built by Stone Aerospace in Austin Texas.
-ENDURANCE is based off of an earlier vehicle known as DepthX.
+The ENDURANCE AUV is being built by Stone Aerospace in Austin Texas, and is based off of an earlier vehicle known as DepthX.

 Electronic Visualization Laboratory